Colombian Child Hosting Program

 At the conclusion of the hosting in the US, every child will return to to their foster family or institution.
 The Colombian government maintains legal guardianship of each child until the time the child is legally adopted.
-All families wishing to adopt their hosted child are required to do so through A Love Beyond Borders.
-Travel to the foreign country is required to complete the adoption and adoptive families should anticipate being in Colombia for at least four and a half weeks.
-In a married couple both parents must be present for the first 14-16 days for bonding, then after that one parent may return home if necessary while the second parent remains with the child the rest of the time.
+All families wishing to adopt their hosted child are required by ALBB to do so through A Love Beyond Borders, which retains the file of the child.
+Host parents are required to meet the criteria for adopting in Colombia in order to participate in our program.
+Please review our Colombian adoption page to learn more about the criteria and process for adopting from Colombia: http://www.bbinternationaladoption.com/colombia-adoption or speak to a program coordinator.

 Not ready to adopt but ready and eager to advocate to change a child’s life?

-Hosting a child/ren is a great way to expand your community's awareness of the needs of older waiting children.
+Hosting a child/ren is a great way to expand your community's awareness of the needs of older waiting children while giving the child exposure to potential adoptive families.
 Individuals and couples who want to advocate and gift the child with an opportunity to find a family and have a great vacation experience may host a child with no obligation to adopt.
 You may advocate (please talk with us about do's and don'ts), and you will introduce the child at your church or synagogue, friends, families, family gatherings, adoption groups, etc. in the hope of finding a family to adopt the child.
+Advocates should have a robust social and community network with many opportunities for the child to meet potential adoptive families.
 A person or couple who then choose to adopt the child will complete the adoption through A Love Beyond Borders, an accredited agency in Colombia.

 What does it cost to host?

-The Colombian government, agencies and the host families co-share in paying for the necessary service to prepare the child for travel, travel for the child from Bogota to the program city in the US (typically Denver but subject to change), and for agencies to prepare the family.
+The Colombian government, agencies and the host families co-share in paying for the necessary service to prepare the child for travel, some travel reimbursement, preparation services and documents, and for agencies to prepare the family.
 Host expenses and financial responsibilities are outlined below.

-The Vacation Program Fee provides great value at $2,850 plus all travel and expenses for yourself and the child/ren within the US or to Colombia**.
-Other nationally recognized hosting programs cost up to $5,000!
-If you have airline mileage you are welcome to use it to pay for any/all of the required tickets and the 2 nights hotel in the US city where you will receive and return the child.
+The Vacation Program Fee provides great value at $3,250 plus all travel and expenses for yourself and the child/ren within the US or to Colombia**.
+Other nationally recognized hosting programs cost up to $5,000 plus mini home study, documents and travel!
+If you have airline mileage you are welcome to use it to pay for any/all of the required tickets within the US or for yourself to Colombia, and the 2 nights hotel in the US city where you will receive and return the child.